Continuous deployment to Azure for ASP.NET Core with Visual Studio and Git

 Select Home > Sync > Actions > Push.

-As an alternative, you can push your changes from the Command Window by opening the Command Window, changing to your project directory, and entering a git command.
-For example:
+As an alternative, push the changes from the Command Window by opening the Command Window, changing to the project directory, and entering a git command.
+Example:

 git push -u Azure-SampleApp master

 View the updated web app in Azure